Loading...

 4. Select the database from the list (it should be the new name).

-5. Select the database user from the list (the same one that used to be associated with this database).
+5. Select the database user from the list (the same one that was associated with this database).

 7. Check the box next to All Privileges on the Manage User Privileges page.